shavyg2/slick-for-svelte/README.md

 ### Templates

-Honestly just copy this and place under src/Template.svelte.
+Honestly just copy this and place under ```src/Template.svelte```.
-Read it if you want doesn't matter, but it will give some insight as to home page views are generated
+You can check this template file out to understand how certain things work, however you don't need to understand it.

 ```xhtml
 <script>